devs-ryan/laravel-easy-admin/README.md

 - `php artisan easy-admin:reset`

 ## Limitations
 This admin panel assumes that you follow the standard Laravel naming conventions for models and database tables.
 If you create migrations/models using `php artisan make:model {ModelName} -m` it should work, otherwise it may not.

+The users table is expected to contain some fields that ship with the Laravel base install, such as `email` and `password`.

+All model resources must contain and `id` attribute in their database table for the routing to function.

 ## Licence
 MIT